Unplanned Maintenance

 Spotting these indicators early can be the difference between a scheduled repair and a costly emergency.

-Types of Unplanned Maintenance Unplanned and Unscheduled Maintenance
+Types of Unplanned Maintenance Responses

 Reactive Maintenance

-This is the most straightforward approach: just wait for something to break and then fix it.
-No prep, no planning, just a direct response.
+Reactive maintenance is the most straightforward approach: just wait for something to break and then fix it.
+No prep, no planning, just direct response.
+Reactive approaches work for cheap, easy-to-replace parts that don't impact production when they fail.
+Run it to failure, replace it, and move on.

 Corrective Maintenance

-Unlike purely reactive approaches, corrective maintenance involves some level of planning.
-Instead of scrambling to fix something that’s already failed, you’ve got a window to respond.
-This involves diagnosing the root cause, organizing the necessary tools and parts, and scheduling the repair at a time that aligns with your production flow.
+Instead of scrambling to fix something already failed, you have a window to respond.
+This involves diagnosing the root cause, organizing necessary tools and parts, and scheduling repair aligned with production flow.
+The big advantage is that you stay in control of timing.
+You avoid unnecessary downtime, reduce disruption, and keep your team focused on solutions rather than surprises.

 Opportunistic Maintenance

-When equipment unexpectedly goes down, smart teams don’t just fix the issue, they use the moment.
-If a machine’s already offline, it’s the perfect time to knock out preventive tasks on nearby components or related systems.
+When equipment unexpectedly goes down, smart teams don't just fix the issue: they use the moment.
+If machines are already offline, it's perfect timing for preventive task work on nearby components or related systems.
+This approach maximizes efficiency by reducing total downtime numbers.

 The Real Costs of Unplanned Downtime